bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/amino-example.md

 #### HTLT

-Hash Timer Locked Transfer (HTLT) is a new transaction type on Beacon Chain , to serve as HTLC in the first step of Atomic Swap
+Hash Timer Locked Transfer (HTLT) is a new transaction type on BNB Beacon Chain , to serve as HTLC in the first step of Atomic Swap

 ```go
 message HTLT{